Premium & Personalized

 What to Expect When Getting Full Dentures

 If you are having any teeth extracted before getting full dentures, then they will act as a sort of bandage while wearing them on your first day.
 You will need to keep the full dentures in for 24 hours, even while you sleep.
 After 24 hours, you can wear and remove your full dentures normally.
 We recommend that you take your full dentures out before going to sleep so you can clean them and allow your gums to rest and stay healthy.
 Get started with full dentures today, contact our team at Smile Denture!

 What Smile Denture & Implant Customers Are Saying

 Recommend to everyone who need dentures.

 Yes, you do!
-Keeping your mouth clean is as important for a person with complete dentures as it is for a person with all of their teeth intact.
-Your dentures should be taken out and cleaned every day with a soft bristled toothbrush and non-abrasive denture cleanser.
+Keeping your mouth clean is as important for a person with full dentures as it is for a person with all of their teeth intact.
+Your dentures should be taken out and cleaned every day with a soft-bristled toothbrush and non-abrasive denture cleanser.
 You will also need to brush your gums and tongue with fluoride toothpaste twice daily to prevent gum disease.

 Leaving full dentures in while you sleep puts you at risk for serious health consequences.
 A 2007 study that was published in The Journal of Dental Research showed that elderly people who slept with their dentures in and did not practice proper oral hygiene were twice as likely to develop, and be hospitalized for, or die from pneumonia.